How Long Does It Take to Build a Plane?

 Factors Affecting Timeline

-• Type of Aircraft: Larger commercial planes take longer to build compared to smaller private jets.
+- Aircraft Type: Larger commercial planes take longer than smaller jets.

 Case Study: Boeing 737